top of page

 (Compassion Consortium offers this program as adult education.
 Contact your professional organization, academic institution, religious institution, or state licensing board to determine if this program will apply for CE credits or other ongoing educational requirements for you.)

-Upon completion of program, participants are invited to become a member of the ongoing compassionate practice circle and to attend our Summer retreat.
+Upon completion of program, participants are invited to become a member of our alumni community, including monthly compassionate practice circles, quarterly chaplain gatherings, and invited to attend our annual Summer retreat.

 Back to top